NicolasRoever/bargaining_experiment/README.md

 - Right now, I discount everything gains from trade excluding transaction costs.
 Is this correct?
 - Should I add practice rounds and an attention check?
-- I need to fix the error on the results page some people got
 - You can press the submit button without selecting anything on the slider, this should be fixed
 - I need to adjust the instructions
 - Double-check this error:   File "/Users/nicolasroever/Documents/Promotion/Bargaining/bargaining_experiment/bargain_live/bargaining_functions.py", line 90, in update_broadcast_dict_with_basic_values